-Response: The rate methodology included in the State Plan for freestanding diagnostic and treatment and ambulatory surgery center services is based upon the Ambulatory Patient Group (APG) system with the exception of Federally Qualified Health Centers who have the option to opt into the APG system or remain on the Prospective Payment Methodology (PPS) as approved by CMS in SPA 01-03.
+Response: The rate methodology included in the State Plan for home care services is cost based, subject to ceilings.
 We are unaware of any requirement under current federal law or regulation that limits individual providers' payments to their actual costs.